groovybits/rscap/README.md

 - Multiple streams per probe?
 Seems better to separate each probe to avoid a mess.
 TBD later, doubtful I like the idea.
 - Audio analysis, capture, sampling showing amplitude graphs and noise violations of various broadcasting regulations.
 - Thumbnail image extraction and compression for sending a thumbnail per second intervals (or less/more) to monitor in the monitor.
-- Caption packets and other SEI data / metadata extraction and sending.
+- Caption packets and other NAL and SEI data / metadata extraction and sending.
 - SMPTE2110 data stream and audio stream support (need to have more than one pcap ip/port and distinguish them apart).
 - Meme like overlay of current frame and stream metrics on the thumbnail images with precise timing and frame information like a scope. (phone/pad usage)